|Aubrey of Llantrithyd etc.|

 Carter's new house was reputedly designed ‘after a reduced model’ of Buckingham House in London, but Chilton does not in fact have much in common with that much emulated house, designed by William Winde in 1705, except for the giant pilasters and the general setting of the house facing onto a cour d'honneur enclosed by iron railings and the blank arcaded walls of the flanking pavilions.
 The tall nine bay main front faces east and has three full storeys above a high rusticated basement as well as an attic above the cornice.
 There is a five bay slightly projecting centre with two bays either side, defined by giant Tuscan pilasters.
 All the ground floor windows and the first floor windows of the centre have Gibbs surrounds and this insistent rustication makes Chilton look rather provincial.
 The other windows have stone surrounds and keystones.
 On the rear elevation, there are symmetrical windows with bays three and seven having Venetian windows between the ground and first floors and arched ones above that.

 Inside, the centre is filled by the entrance hall and saloon, with the main staircase being to the right at the rear.
 The entrance hall is panelled with fluted Corinthian pilasters and has an overmantel with a broken pediment and a good plasterwork ceiling.
 The staircase is original and has three twisted balusters per tread and carved tread ends.
 The north-east and south-east rooms have good bolection-moulded panelling and pedimented doorcases, and the south-east room has a Rococo ceiling.
 The second floor of the south side of the house is occupied by a long room which may be the long gallery of the old house, with a high pointed barrel-vaulted ceiling and 16th century linenfold panelling.
 The house was requisitioned for use as a school during the Second World War and then rented to the County Council for use as care home until 1965.
-After a period of uncertainty it reopened as a private nursing home with a utilitarian extension to one side in the 1960s, but in 1987 the family bought back the lease and restored the house with the aim of making it one of the most luxurious of care homes.
+After a period of uncertainty it reopened as a private nursing home with a utilitarian extension to one side in the 1960s, but in 1987 the family bought back the lease and restored the house as one of the most luxurious of care homes.
+It has recently been leased as a private school for children with learning difficulties.

 Dorton House, Buckinghamshire